TosbackCgusBridge-Bot/CGUs-versions/Intuit/Privacy Policy.md

 Your version of Internet Explorer is out of date.
 For best experience please upgrade to Internet Explorer 7 or above.

+It's The Fall Huge Sale

+A little something just for you being you!

+Starts now.
+In Store and Online.

+shop the sale30-40% Off Worthington

+Select styles.

+shop Worthington shop Worthington50% Off Men's Suits and Sport Coats

+Select styles.

+shop men's suits and sport coats shop men's suits and sport coats

+Ends Saturday, September 13.

+In Store Only

+$10 Off\* $25 or more, or $20 off $50 or more.

+print store couponOnline Only

+Code: SAVE4YOU

+$25 Off\* $100 or more, or $10 Off $50 or more.

 In Store and Online

-Select original, regular and sale and clearance-priced items.

-Ends September 9.

-Online Code: FALLSALE

-Extra 20% Off\* with your JCPenney Credit Card. \*20% Off subject to credit approval.

-Or, Extra 15% Off\* with any other method of payment.

 Or, Extra 10% Off\* watches, furniture, mattresses and custom blinds and shades.

+Code: GO4TEN

-\*See exclusions and details. print store coupon Fall Fashion Sale shop the sale30-40% Off Worthington
+\*See exclusions and details. print store coupon 30-50% Off\* Home Savings

-Select styles.

-Worthington, only at JCPenney.

-shop Worthington50% Off Men's Suits and Sport Coats

-Select styles.

-shop men's suits and sport coats JCPenney Rewards

-Shop and earn double points with JCPenney Rewards on all qualifying purchases September 7 through 9.

-learn more 30-50% Off\* Home Savings
+Last day!
 Select styles with code: HOME32

 \*See exclusions and details.